cdcarter/declarative-autonaming/README.markdown

 --------
 The default NameSpec Processor, `DAN_NameSpec` is based on the [Nonprofit Starter Pack](http://github.com/SalesforceFoundation/Cumulus) Opportunity Naming Engine.
 The format uses full API names and is roughly like merge fields. `{!FieldName__c} - {!OtherObject__r.Field__c}`.
 Anything not in `{!}` tags will get printed verbatim.
 Dates and Currencies will be automatically formatted to your locale.

+Edits to the NameSpec do not require you to redeploy the trigger.
+They will just exist for all saves going forward.
+Batch updating is on the roadmap (safe harbor).

 Future Features
 ---------------
 This is very alpha software right now, but my next big feature will hopefully be filtering which objects get renamed/allowing multiple rules per object.